SkafteNicki/dtu_mlops/s3_reproduceability/M9_docker.md

 ## Exercises

-In the following exercises we guide you how to build a docker file for your mnist reposatory that will make the training and prediction a self contained application.
+In the following exercises we guide you how to build a docker file for your Mnist repository that will make the training and prediction a self contained application.
 Please make sure that you somewhat understand each step and do not just copy of the exercise.
 Also note that you probably need to execute the exercise from a elevated terminal e.g. with administrative privilege.

 The exercises today are only an introduction to docker and some of the steps are going to be unoptimized from a production setting view.
 For example we often want to keep the size of docker image as small as possible, which we are not focusing on for these exercises.